dfailing/davidfailing.com/content/authors/david/_index.md

 superuser: true
 title: David Failing
 ---
-As Lead Data Scientist at [Recast](https://www.getrecast.com), I work directly with marketing decision-makers to initialize, interpret, and act on the insights from our Bayesian marketing mix model (MMM).
-I directly manage our accounts with 8-10 direct-to-consumer brands with anywhere from \$5M to 200M+ in annual marketing spend, helping them optimize their marketing spend to achieve ambitious business goals.
+As Manager - Model Maintenance at [Recast](https://www.getrecast.com), I built and lead a team of data scientists responsible for the operation, quality, and evolution of production marketing mix models supporting $13M+ in annual recurring revenue across 65-70 active clients.

+I designed this function from the ground up—defining hiring systems, operational processes, and cross-functional workflows that enable our team to deliver reliable analytics at scale.
+My work bridges technical execution with strategic systems-building: I partner with Engineering to resolve pipeline issues, coordinate with Research on model improvements, and work alongside customer-facing Data Scientists and Project Managers to ensure seamless delivery.
+I'm also directly involved in hiring and developing early-career data scientists, translating my academic teaching background into leadership that combines technical mentorship with professional growth.

-Prior to that, I managed the internal data science consultancy at [InsideTracker](https://www.insidetracker.com/), facilitating seamless access to insights that drove marketing decisions, product innovation, and scientific advancement.
-I thrive in roles that bridge the gap between coding and effective communication, particularly in data-driven, growth-oriented organizations.
-My background in higher education equipped me to excel at simplifying complex technical material, distilling it into digestible content for diverse audiences.
+Before Recast, I led the internal data science consultancy at [InsideTracker](https://www.insidetracker.com/), where I built tools and infrastructure that democratized access to insights for marketing, product, and scientific teams.
+I transitioned to industry from academia in 2021, bringing a professor's instinct for clear communication and systematic thinking to data-driven, growth-oriented environments.

 I'm passionate about trail and ultra running, bicycling, bread baking, and reading on topics such as public lands, conservation, and quirky fiction.
-I believe these interests enrich my creative thinking and problem-solving skills, bringing a unique perspective to my data science work.
+These interests keep me grounded and fuel the creative problem-solving I bring to building teams and systems, bringing a unique perspective to my data science work.

-If you’re looking for a Data Science Leader who blends technical expertise with stellar communication, send an [email](mailto:david.failing@gmail.com).
-I am open to discussing collaborations, job opportunities, or freelance work as a data science and analytics consultant.
+If you're looking for a data science leader who combines technical depth, people development, and systems thinking, send an [email](mailto:david.failing@gmail.com).
+I'm open to discussing collaborations, job opportunities, or consulting work.

 I also teach mathematics part-time at [Coconino Community College](https://www.coconino.edu/), and offer [private tutoring]({{< ref "/tutoring" >}}) in mathematics and statistics.